 How’s your summer weather?
 Is it hot?
 Has it rained?
 Are you wishing for different weather?
 Why?
 What would you do?
 Write about the weather you are experiencing or wish you were experiencing.
 It could be anywhere in the world!

 Come On, Rain! by Karen Hesse, illustrated by Jon J Muth

 It’s a hot, hot day in the city.
 It’s been three weeks since the last rain and everything is wilting, especially Tessie and her mama.
 Tessie’s friend Jackie-Joyce comes over in her bathing suit in anticipation of rain and Tessie gets into hers as well.
 When the rain finally hits, it’s a celebration for all the kids in the neighborhood (and the adults as well!). [picture book, ages 4 and up]

 What is your favorite summer food?
 What’s your favorite frozen treat?
 Ice cream, popsicle, frozen yogurt?
 Write about the last time you had your favorite summer treat.

 Hot Day on Abbott Avenue by Karen English

-Is there a song that’s playing over and over again that you’re hearing this summer or in summers past?
-Which song or songs remind you of summer?
+Is there a song that’s playing over and over again that you’re hearing this summer or in summer’s past?
+Which song reminds you of summer?
 Why is that?

 Summertime from Porgy and Bess by George Gershwin, DuBose and Dorothy Heyward and Ira Gershwin, illustrated by Mike Wimmer